 Check disk partition type

-Before you go ahead and follow the methods below to change your disk configuration from master boot record to GUID Partition Table , it’s important to make sure that the drive that your target is actually MBR .
+Before you go ahead and follow the methods below to change your disk configuration from master boot record to GUID Partition Table, it’s essential to make sure that the drive that your target is MBR.

 Here’s a quick guide to doing this:

-- Press Windows key + R to open a Run command.
-Then, type ” diskmgmt.msc ” and hit Enter to open Disk Management .
+- Press Windows key + R to open the Run command.
+Then, type ” diskmgmt.msc ” and hit Enter to open Disk Management.